KLessing/1-12/readme.md

 3 x 6 + 1 x 2 = 8 instead of invalid

-Use single collection when combination is fully collected

-(e.g. 8 Complete: 2 x 4 roll, use 4 instead of 8)

 ___

 Use streaks for score (| | |)